GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 ### Set environment variables

-Set and configure the below environment variables as required in your project
+Set the environment variables and replace the values with values corresponding to your project.
 ```
 export PROJECT_ID=ee-geobeam-sandbox
 export IMAGES_BUCKET=tmp_images_bucket_1